 - Allow Extension to include the recipients’ projects in public relations, outreach, demonstration and education in future years

-- Complete the project by the end of the grant year.
+- Complete the project by March 31, 2022.